BitLocker: Microsoft hands over keys to law enforcement

 By

-Kaj-Sören Mossdorf
+• Kaj-Sören Mossdorf

 Users can delete the key from their online account.
 However, it should be strongly emphasized at this point that the management of the key is entirely the responsibility of the user from this moment on.
 The key should by no means be stored only on the device secured with it.
 Because if recovery is needed, access to the data stored on the device is not possible.
 A password manager on another device, for example, is a suitable storage location.
 After actively removing the key from the online account, it can theoretically still be found in Microsoft's systems for up to 30 days.

 If this is not the case, BitLocker can also be disabled via the modern settings menu.
 This can also be accessed via the search bar under "Settings" in the Start menu.
-There, select "Privacy and Security" and then "Device Encryption."
+There, select "Privacy and Security" and then "Device Encryption".
 In the following window, you will find the entry of the same name with a checkbox next to it.
-However, switching it off without alternative security measures is not recommended.
+However, turning it off without alternative security is not recommended.
 The data will then be very easily accessible, for example, in the event of loss or theft of the device.